hugeandbulk/genomics/GeneX/readme.md

 Is DNA found in the blood?

 _DNA is contained in blood, semen, skin cells, tissue, organs, muscle, brain cells, bone, teeth, hair, saliva, mucus, perspiration, fingernails, urine, feces, etc. Where can DNA evidence be found at a crime scene?
 DNA evidence can be collected from virtually anywhere_.

+What is telomere and its function?

+_Telomeres, the specific DNA–protein structures found at both ends of each chromosome, protect genome from nucleolytic degradation, unnecessary recombination, repair, and interchromosomal fusion.
+Telomeres therefore play a vital role in preserving the information in our genome_.